Introduction

 continue

-# If the pairing codes have expired, then we need to generate new ones.
+# If the pairing codes have expired, break to generate new codes.

-# If we get any other error, we should raise it. (advanced error handling will
+# If we get another error, we should raise it. (advanced error handling will

 # be covered in another tutorial)